vanmooylipidomics/LOBSTAHS/README.md

 Latest package updates (with change notes) are published to the [releases](https://github.com/vanmooylipidomics/LOBSTAHS/releases) page.

+LOBSTAHS is copyright (c) 2015-2016, by the following members of the Van Mooy Laboratory group at Woods Hole Oceanographic Institution: [James R. Collins](http://jamesrco.github.io), Bethanie R. Edwards, Helen F. Fredricks, and Benjamin A.S.
+Van Mooy.
+All accompanying written materials are copyright (c) 2015-2016, James R. Collins.
+LOBSTAHS is provided under the [GNU Public License](https://github.com/vanmooylipidomics/LOBSTAHS/LICENSE) and subject to terms of reuse as specified therein.

 <h4>Citation</h4>

 LOBSTAHS is described in Collins, J.R., B.R.
 Edwards, H.F.
 Fredricks, and B.A.S.
-Van Mooy, "LOBSTAHS: A Novel Lipidomics Strategy for Semi-Untargeted Discovery and Identification of Oxidative Stress Biomarkers"
+Van Mooy, "LOBSTAHS: A Lipidomics Strategy for Semi-Untargeted Discovery and Identification of Oxidative Stress Biomarkers"

 <h4>Installation</h4>